ziutek/simple_go_wiki/README.md

     $end
     </ul>

-This simple template will be rendered to *New article* URL and to the list of URLs to articles stored in the database.
+This simple template will print *New article* URL and the list of URLs to articles stored in the database.

 As you can see it uses *for* statement to iterate over *articles* list.
 For each item, it uses *art.Data[id]* variable to create relative URL, and